-The descent is gradual.
+The descent from the Prairie View Trail is gradual.
 It eventually curves around to reach a signed junction.
 Go left to stay on the Jewell Pass trail, right if you want to go to Quaite Valley.

 If you do the Quaite Valley trail, hike 3.8 km to end up beside the Trans-Canada Highway.
 (There is the option to descend 3.6 km, then go left (west) and continue 2.9 km to reach the Heart Creek Day Use Area.)

-I stayed on the Jewell Pass trail – following it down to the lake over a distance of 2.7 km.
-Once at Barrier Lake, turn left and follow the Stoney Trail back to the intersection at the start of the hike.
+I stayed on the Jewell Pass trail – following it down to Barrier Lake over a distance of 2.7 km.
+Once at Barrier Lake, turn left and follow the Stoney Trail back to the intersection at the start of the Prairie View hike.
 Turn right to take the trail to continue across the dam – and voila – you’re finished.

-All told the hike is 13.5 km long if you do the loop.
+All told the Prairie View – Jewell Pass trail hike is 13.5 km long if you do the loop.
 If you do and out and back to the high point on the Prairie View trail the hike is 9.8 km.
 There is 421 m of elevation gain.

 Take Highway 40 south from the Trans-Canada Highway and drive approximately 9 km to reach the Prairie View Trail parking area by the Barrier Dam Day Use Area.
 It’s just 2.5 km south of the Barrier Lake Visitor Information Centre on the west side of the highway.